Hiring BVI Watertoys

 Expert tips on paddleboarding

 Paddleboarding is a skill, so find a calm bay and choose a day with minimal wind.
-Start on your knees and make sure you are holding the paddle correctly (ask us for a quick lesson if you are new to it).
+Start on your knees and make sure you are holding the paddle correctly.
 Slowly stand up with your legs square, either side of the handle and shoulder width apart (not like you would stand on a surfboard).
 Make sure you take your time.
 You will fall in the first few times so give it a chance and persevere!
 If the nose of the board sinks, you are too far forward and if the tail of the board sinks, you are too far back.
 Usually the handle of the board is a good place to stand and you can adjust your feet from there.

-There are so many gorgeous places to kayak in the BVIs and I personally love the Bight at Norman Island and Little Harbour at Peter Island, as they are both always so protected.
-If you prefer paddleboarding, it’s fun to paddle from Apple Bay to Smuggler’s Cove when it’s calm and Little Harbour at Peter Island is also great for paddleboarding.
+There are so many gorgeous places to kayak in the BVIs – make sure you give it a go at the Bight at Norman Island and Little Harbour at Peter Island, as they are both always so protected.
+If you prefer paddleboarding, then head to Apple Bay to Smuggler’s Cove when it’s calm – but Little Harbour at Peter Island is also great too.

-My favorite dive site is the HMS Rhone and the stern section is good for snorkeling in the right conditions.
-There’s nothing like diving on a 150 yr old wreck with an amazing story behind it.
+the HMS Rhone.
+In the right conditions, the stern section is good for snorkeling.
+There’s nothing like diving on a 150 year old wreck with an amazing story behind it.
 The Indians is still an amazing snorkel and the Caves at Norman Island are always a crowd pleaser.
 Legend has it that a local fishing family actually found treasure in one of the caves about 120 years ago, and promptly moved to the USVI and opened a store!

 Awesome places to eat

 Our favorite off island eating spot in the BVI is Cooper Island.
-They are an eco-friendly, solar-powered boutique resort with excellent, reasonable priced food in a delightful beachfront setting.
+They are an eco-friendly, solar-powered boutique resort with excellent, reasonably priced food in a delightful beachfront setting.
 Not to mention their rum bar.
-They suffered considerable damage in Irma but I’m happy to say they just reopened and are even better than before.
-We are also excited to see that the new Willy T has arrived back in the BVI.
-We definitely recommend visiting the Willy T for food and drinks.
+They suffered considerable damage in Irma but they’ve since reopened and are even better than before.
+Willy T has also arrived back in the BVI, serving great food and drinks.

 Look after our coral

-Please don’t feed the fish at any location, even if you see others doing it.
-Among many reasons, feeding the fish deters them from eating the algae off the coral.
+When you’re out using your yacht watertoys, please don’t feed the fish at any location, even if you see others doing it.
+Among many reasons, feeding the fish detours them from eating the algae off the coral.
 The algae will eventually suffocate the coral and the coral dies.
 Our ecosystems are so fragile and everything is interconnected so please refrain from doing this – not to mention cheerios, bread and popcorn.
 They are not high on the list of nutritious food for fish.